4e6/nanoid-hs/README.md

 imperative algorithm to a purely functional language is a straightforward and almost mechanical process.

-This package is written as an article, in a documentation to the [Nanoid.hs](Nanoid.hs) module, and serves purely educational purposes.
+This package is written as an article in a documentation to the [Nanoid.hs](Nanoid.hs) module, and serves purely educational purposes.
 I choosed `ai/nanoid` because it is a useful real-world program, it is small, it has mutability and side effects, and it already has been ported to [other